mmister411/salvationelements/substratenetwork.md

 Righteousness

-Righteousness is the degree of harmony of a body of choices, premises, or properties against the intonation of God’s righteousness or His perspective.
+Righteousness is an attributed, sustained, or emergent status of privilege-bearing degree of alignment, constituted through self-internalized, externally directed, or awareness-independent membership in or congruence with a community, a system of ordered operations, or a particular person, bearing consequences for relational integrity harmonized to God’s character or communicated intentions.

 Salvation